Why did Thumbtack succeed?

 Thumbtack, a marketplace for local professionals, started out by offering any type of service in all US cities.
 In this article, we explain why this was a good strategy for them and why most aspiring marketplace entrepreneurs shouldn't try to replicate it.

 The most important piece of advice I've ever heard is this: there's no single piece of advice that applies to all businesses.
 The context—your risk aversion, business goals, and your specific business concept—needs to be kept in mind whenever you hear advice.

 In our previous article on the importance of focusing on one city and one vertical, the advice we gave is no exception.
-A notable counterexample to it is Thumbtack, one of the successful modern marketplaces, with valuation of over $1 billion and a reported revenue of over $100 million.
+A notable counterexample to it is Thumbtack, one of the successful modern marketplaces, with a valuation of over $1 billion and reported revenue of over $100 million.

 Thumbtack focuses on helping customers find local professionals.
 This is how the founder and CEO, Marco Zappacosta, explains how they got started on the company's blog:

 – When we launched, we wanted to be the most helpful to the most people.
 So to do that, we offered every type of local service in every region of the U.S.

 They did the exact opposite of what many marketplace experts recommend.
 Why did this strategy work out for them?
 To understand that, we need to examine their story more closely.

 How Thumbtack got their business off the ground

 When Thumbtack was founded in 2009, the competitive landscape was quite different.
 No mainstream marketplaces provided a solid end-to-end booking experience in any professional services categories.
 Thumbtack was mostly competing against directory sites like Angie's list and Yelp.
 There was no need to worry about providing excellent CRM (customer relationship management) tools for their providers—being a better lead magnet than their competitors was enough.